Preface

 True freedom begins when we refuse to be molded—when we choose active thought over passive acceptance.

 Idols of the Theater are systems imposed by authority.
 They distort truth by encouraging uncritical acceptance of dominant epistemic frameworks—science, ideology, religion, education, health care, and agriculture—that present their claims as definitive.
-These frameworks consolidate power by defining what counts as legitimate knowledge while suppressing dissent and transforming inquiry into doctrine.
+These frameworks consolidate power by establishing what counts as legitimate knowledge while suppressing dissent and transforming inquiry into doctrine.
 By shaping the boundaries of thought, they restrict intellectual freedom and discourage critical examination.
 To defend this idol is to say, “Trust the experts,” rewarding compliance and penalizing dissent.

 Idols of the Marketplace are systems shaped by language.
 They distort meaning through the habitual use of words laden with hidden assumptions, cultural inheritance, and ambiguity.
 These distortions rest on the illusion that language is neutral and precise.
 When language goes unexamined, it constrains thought, reinforces power, and reduces complex realities to simplified labels.
 By determining how ideas are named, framed, and repeated, these systems shape belief and steer behavior.
 To defend this idol is to say, “Everyone knows what that means,” relying on familiarity to manufacture agreement.